RoXANzXYZ/Nutrition221/README.md

     ]
   },
   {
-    step: 6,
-    title: "THE CLOSE (ASSUMPTIVE)",
+    step: 6, title: "THE CLOSE",
     content: [
-      { type: 'say', label: "CONFIDENCE", text: "Awesome.
-I'm super confident you're going to crush this." }, { type: 'say', label: "THE ASK", text: "Last thing: Just confirming we are good to continue your membership after the challenge so you don't lose your spot.
+      { type: 'say', label: "THE ASK", text: "Just confirming we are good to continue your membership after the challenge.
 It's just $159/mo." }, { type: 'action', text: "SHUT UP.
 Count to 10.
 First one to speak loses." }
-    ]
-  },
-  {
-    step: 7,
-    title: "OBJECTION BATTLE CARDS",
-    content: [
-      { type: 'if', label: "IF: SILENCE", text: "Fair enough.
-Look, sign up today to keep momentum.
-I'll give you a 30-day 'Fair Enough' guarantee.
-If you don't love it, we part friends." }, { type: 'if', label: "IF: SPOUSE", text: "If you went home today and said 'I'm doing this for my health', would they support you?" }, { type: 'if', label: "IF: THINK", text: "I get it.
-But results don't happen in the 'Think About It' zone.
-Let's start." }
     ]
   }
 ];